T. J. Haws

 Tyson Jay Haws (born August 3, 1995) is an American professional basketball player who last played for the Lakeland Magic of the NBA G League.
-He played college basketball for the Brigham Young University (BYU) Cougars.
+He played college basketball for the BYU Cougars.

 High school career

 Haws was a four-year starter at Lone Peak High School in Highland, Utah, and the team won Utah's 5A state championship in each of his seasons.
 He was also a four-time All-State selection.
 As a junior, he averaged 17.1 points per game and led his team to the mythical national championship.
 The trio of Haws, Eric Mika, and Nick Emery were nicknamed the "Lone Peak Three."
 In his senior season, he averaged 25.2 points and 5.2 assists per game and was named Utah Mr. Basketball and Utah Gatorade Player of the Year.
 A four-star recruit, Haws committed to play college basketball at BYU before his sophomore season in high school.